504 Plan for Anxiety: Evidence-Based Accommodations and

 Step 4: Standard time in the regular classroom.

-Mychailyszyn and colleagues (2012) found that permanent extended time without any plan for reduction creates a secondary problem: students become unable to monitor their own pacing and develop an expectation of additional time as their permanent operating mode.
+Mychailyszyn and colleagues (2012) found that permanent extended time without reduction plans creates a problem.
+Students become unable to monitor their own pacing.
+They develop an expectation of extra time as their normal way of working.
 Building the reduction plan into the 504 document sets an explicit expectation from the outset.

 Long-term target: Student participates in self-selected groups, then randomly assigned groups.